-The Pacific Views: Library Speaker Series launched in 2014 to showcase UCSB faculty from diverse disciplines speaking about their current research, publications, or creative work.
+The Pacific Views: Library Speaker Series launched in 2014 to showcase UCSB faculty and graduate students from diverse disciplines speaking about their current research, publications, or creative work.
 Talks are held in the Library's stunning 8th Floor Pacific View Room, with a reception to follow.
 The series is co-sponsored by the Office of the Executive Vice Chancellor.

 Click here to subscribe to our e-newsletter and have information about upcoming events in the series delivered directly to your inbox.

 To suggest future events in the series, contact Alex Regan, Events & Exhibitions Librarian, at 805-893-3605 or aregan [at] ucsb [dot] edu.